michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0039.md

 - adj: suited to or characteristic of the stage or theater
 - n: a performance of a play
 ### Family
-theatrical: theatricality, theatrically, theatricals, untheatrical+;theater: theaters, theatrical;theatricality: theatricalities;untheatrical: untheatrically
+- theatrical: theatricality, theatrically, theatricals, untheatrical+
+- theater: theaters, theatrical
+- theatricality: theatricalities
+- untheatrical: untheatrically
 ### Examples
 - PWR BTTM, the melodic and theatrical punk duo of Liv Bruce and Ben Hopkins, are masters of presentation.
 - It will include site-specific pieces incorporating theatrical backdrops used by the Freemasons in ritual performances.